A view of downtown

 Long Ridge Energy

-This Canonsburg-based company recently completed construction on one of the most energy efficient power plants of any type in the world.
+This Canonsburg-based company recently completed construction on one of the most energy efficient-power plants of any type in the world.
 The compact, low-impact facility has the capacity to deliver 485 megawatts into the PJM grid and plans to transition the combined-cycle power plant to run on carbon dioxide-free hydrogen.

 Seven companies — EQT Corp., Shell Polymers, U.S. Steel, Mitsubishi Power, Equinor, GE Gas Power and Marathon Petroleum Corp. — have formed an alliance as part of a broad bipartisan coalition of energy, industry, organized labor and nonprofits to apply for one of four Regional Clean Hydrogen Hubs funded by $8 billion in the 2021 Bipartisan Infrastructure Law.